Bott periodicity and stable quantum classes: Introduction

-where $SU$ is the infinite special unitary group.
-On the space $BU$ we have Chern classes uniquely characterized by a set of axioms.
-It turns out that the space $\Omega SU$ also has natural \emph{intrinsic} cohomology classes, characterized by axioms, but with a somewhat esoteric coefficient ring: $\ring$, the unital completion of (ungraded) formal quantum homology ring $QH ( \mathbb{CP} ^{\infty})$, which is just a free polynomial algebra over $ \mathbb{C}$ on one generator.
-Here is an indication of how it works for $\Omega SU (n)$.
-Consider the Hamiltonian action of the group $SU(n)$ on $\cp$.
-Using this, to a cycle $f: B \to \Omega SU(n)$ we may associate a $\cp$-bundle $P _{f}$ over $B \times S^2$, with structure group $SU (n)$, by using $f$ as a clutching map.
-Gromov-Witten invariants in the bundle $P_f$ induce cohomology classes (More technically, we are talking about parametric Gromov-Witten invariants.
+Gromov-Witten invariants in $P _{f}$ for classes and various constraints coming from $I$, induce cohomology classes (More technically, we are talking about parametric Gromov-Witten invariants.
 The bundles $P_f$ always have a naturally defined deformation class of fiber-wise families of symplectic forms.
 Although very often the total space turns out to be Kahler in which case one can really talk about Gromov-Witten invariants and the discussion coincides.)
 These cohomology classes have analogues of Whitney Sum and naturality axioms as for example Chern classes.
 There is a also a partial normalization.